Backup & Replication Console

 - Veeam Explorer for Microsoft Active Directory

 - Veeam Explorer for Microsoft Exchange

 - Veeam Explorer for Microsoft SharePoint

 - Veeam Explorer for Microsoft OneDrive for Business

 - Mount server

 Backup & Replication Console User Access Rights

 To log in to Veeam Backup & Replication using the console, the user must be added to the Local Users group on the backup server or a group of domain users who have access to the backup server.
 The user can perform the scope of operations permitted by his or her role in Veeam Backup & Replication.
-For more information, see Assigning Roles to Users.
+For more information, see Users and Roles.